ipconfigure/fusion-apps/camera-status/README.md

 # Simple Camera Status Orchid Fusion App

 ## Objective
-This sample Orchid Fusion App, shows how to implement a server based

- a simple camera status report by using a [Node.js](https://nodejs.org/en/) server application to provide more complex functionality.
-It uses the FSID, provided as a request header, to access the Orchid Fusion service API to retrieve status information.
-The results are then displayed using [Handlebars](https://handlebarsjs.com/) for templating and [Materialize](https://materializecss.com) to give it a common look and feel.

-*Note: Orchid Fusion Apps are not limited to using these development tools.
-Any http server based technology is suitable for use.*
+Demonstrate a simple camera status report implemented in a remote server based Orchid Fusion App.

+## something
+This sample uses a [Node.js](https://nodejs.org/en/) server to provide more complex functionality.
+Node.js was chosen for this sample but is not a requirement, any http server and related technologies are suitable.
+It hosts a /camera-status.html page and a /time endpoint showing how to server up an html page via Orchid Fusion as well as using the app-proxy to make calls back to the endpoint.

+### app.js
+This Node.js application serves the /camera-status.html page that will be rendered by loading [Handlebars](https://handlebarsjs.com/) template files and styled using [Materialize](https://materializecss.com) to give it a common look and feel with Orchid Fusion.
+The information displayed is retrieved by using the `fsid` request header which gives access to the Orchid Fusion API.
+The fsid is for the currently logged in user and will only return resources authorized for that user.
+See the API documentation for more information.

+Also hosted by this application is a /time endpoint to demonstrate calling back to the server using the app-proxy from the client browser.

+### views/layouts/main.hbs
+To avoid Cross Site Scripting (CORS) errors, Orchid Fusion provides an app-proxy that can be used to make requests from the client back to our /time service.
+The format of the app-proxy url is:

+`http(s)://[orchid-fusion-server]/service/app-proxy/[rootpath]/[path/to/resource]`

+When retrieving resources from the application server it is recommended to use the app-proxy.

+### views/reports.hbs
+Handlebars template file

 ## Prerequisites
 Install Node.js (which includes npm) from <https://nodejs.org/en/download/>